marcelpetrick/DevNotes/BeenThereSeenThat/20250506_Qt_WorldSummit_2025/README.md

 * bring those impulses innto the teams every day
 * this brought them bakc to their embedded roots - great closing word

+---

+## christ barton - shazam
+* never used the technology: what is shazam - recongize songs to figure out what it is
+* phds in standrifd, etc could not do what he had as idea, to create a tool to reconigze songs
+* even with white room approach of radio

+-- TODO to be continued with the notes from whatsapp --